codaxy/curriculum/README.md

 ## Categorization

-Curriculum is divided into major tracks (JavaScript, SASS, CxJS, etc.).
+Curriculum is divided into tracks (JavaScript, SASS, CxJS, etc.).
 There are some topics ("must-knows") in each track that ideally everyone should be familiar with, regardless of their own field.
 The rest is for developers of a particular profile.

-Topics, or topic groups may be labeled so they can be easily referenced in internal workshops when it makes sense (e.g. *Our next .NET workshop will cover things from **NET-API**, **NET-API-02**, **NET-ERR** and **NET-LOG***), in order to identify intended workshop audience at a glance.
+Topics, or topic groups may be labeled so they can be easily referenced in internal workshops when it makes sense, in order to identify intended workshop audience at a glance.

 In addition, each group has a label that describes who should be familiar with it: